 In the fall of 2021, Katerina Machacova was missing her company runs.

 After more than a year of pandemic lockdowns, she wanted to organize something again for her teammates at Semperit, a rubber manufacturer with headquarters in Vienna and production sites in 15 countries.
 But in-person team runs still weren’t allowed due to company policies created to protect the staff in the best way possible.

 Katerina found Charity Miles and decided to try virtual runs, open to all 7,000 employees instead of just her teammates in Vienna.
 “I thought, why not?
 If we do everything virtually, we can do it with all of us,” says Katerina.

 “The Executive Board was very excited about the program, they were all in,” Katerina adds.

 “Due to the previous restructuring, our company has not been involved in many charity activities in recent years and we intended to do something in this direction in the future.
 So [Charity Miles] was more or less in the perfect time at the perfect place.
 It matched all that we were looking for without knowing we were looking for it.

 Semperit is choosing a different topic from their Environmental, Social, and Governance (ESG) strategy each month and then “matching the topic with a local charity that is either close by to a factory [in one of our production countries], or is important to people who work there,” says Katerina.

 For October, they chose She’s the First.
 Katerina loved their “simple story” of “supporting girls that are the first in their families to get an education.”

-She’s the First met Semperit’s ESG goals of supporting empowerment of women, children, and education, as well as supporting diversity and inclusion.
+She’s the First Met Semperit’s ESG goals of supporting the empowerment of women, children, and education, as well as supporting diversity and inclusion.
 And there was a “big resonance from the organization” because they could donate directly to India, one of their production regions.